Markleeville in Alpine County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Natural Resources • Notable Buildings.
 In addition, it is included in the Native Sons/Daughters of the Golden West series list.
 A significant historical month for this entry is June 1893.

 Location.
 38° 41.67′ N, 119° 46.977′ W. Marker is in Markleeville, California, in Alpine County.
-Marker can be reached from School Street.
+It can be reached from School Street.
 Touch for map.
 Marker is in this post office area: Markleeville CA 96120, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Webster School (here, next to this marker); The Lost Whiskey of Raymond (a few steps from this marker); Hangman's Bridge & Vigilante Justice (within shouting distance of this marker); Old Log Jail (within shouting distance of this marker); Webster School (about 400 feet away, measured in a direct line); The Hurdy House (about 700 feet away); Alpine Hotel (about 800 feet away); Markleeville General Store (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Old Webster School (here, next to this marker); The Lost Whiskey of Raymond (a few steps from this marker); Hangman's Bridge & Vigilante Justice (within shouting distance of this marker); Old Log Jail (within shouting distance of this marker); Webster School (about 400 feet away, measured in a direct line); The Hurdy House (about 700 feet away); Alpine Hotel (about 800 feet away); Markleeville General Store (approx. 0.2 miles away).
 Touch for a list and map of all markers in Markleeville.

-Photographed By Karen Key, August 24, 2007
+Photographed by Karen Key, August 24, 2007

 3. Alpine County Historical Complex Marker